-Best to do in Sweden
+Best things to do in Sweden

 Home to the country’s only whisky distillery, Hven – a tiny island in the middle of the Øresund strait – is well worth a day trip.
 Cycle around the island and marvel at the dramatic coastlines, visit Tycho Brahe’s famous observatory and the four quaint little villages, and buy some (very) local crafts and produce.
 Oh, and of course, top it off with a few (surprisingly decent) drams at the only pub.